mermaid-js/mermaid/docs/flowchart.md

    a --> b & c--> d
 ```

 You can then describe dependencies in a very expressive way.
-Like the oneliner below:
+Like the one-liner below:
 ```
 graph TB
     A & B--> C & D